 as players cheat, fight, or just outright sink their way to becoming champions.

 The Camel Cup is a true outback festival that has been going decades.
 With a massive population of camels, it isn’t surprising someone thought to race them.
 It is held mid July every year at the Arunga Park Speedway of Alice Springs.
 However, camels are not going to be the only thing you can expect here.
 With belly dancers, entertainers, food and drinks, there is plenty to do.
 Quirky Aussie twists will be sure to keep you laughing at this event!

 The Outback Festival is based in Winton of Queensland.
 The competition is a bit extreme, with events like the Outback Iron Man/Woman competitions, and some very bizarre toilet based competitions!
 But, don’t worry, they are not rude.
 However, you need to certainly have a wacky sense of entertainment to appreciate this festival.

 Tunarama is actually held on Australia Day, which is the 26th of January.
 The festival is a great opportunity for highlighting the wonderful local seafood.
 Here, great food and drinks are easy to find, all around fun social activities.
 The last day hosts a ‘toss the tuna fish’ competition.
 Can you beat the record of 37.23 meters?

 The Elvis Festival

-The Elvis Festival is held in January on the King of rocks birthday.
-Impersonators from around the world travel in especially to entertain.
+The Elvis Festival is held during January on the King of Rock’s birthday.
+Impersonators from around the world travel to Australia especially to entertain the crowds.
 Obviously this is quite a lively event with some real characters.
 It has to be seen to be believed!